 Students who have not been accepted onto a course may be put on a waiting list (see below) ranked according to the procedure described above.
 If a place becomes available it will be offered to the highest ranking student remaining on the waiting list.

 Intercalated courses will normally interrupt the MBBS or BDS studies for no more than a single academic year and will lead to the award of a Bachelor of Science or Bachelor of Medical Sciences degree.

 Where possible, students will be encouraged (although not obliged) to undertake SSMs appropriate to the intercalated degree that they wish to apply for.

-Providing the above selection criteria and ranking conditions are met, all students enrolled on the 5 year MBBS, GEP or BDS at (QMUL) are eligible to study for an Intercalated BSc or MSci degree within QMUL - subject to payment of appropriate fees - as an integral component of their initial degree registration.
+Providing the above selection criteria and ranking conditions are met, all students enrolled on the 5 year MBBS, GEP or BDS at (QMUL) are eligible to study for an Intercalated BSc degree within QMUL - subject to payment of appropriate fees - as an integral component of their initial degree registration.

 Applicants who are offered places on more than one internal course may accept only one offer.
-If all the places on a particular course are filled additional applicants who have been interviewed will be placed on a waiting list and will be informed of this.
+If all the places on a particular course are filled additional applicants who have been interviewed may be placed on a waiting list and will be informed of this.
 Any places which subsequently become free as a result of a student turning down an offer of a place, for instance to accept a place on another course, will then be offered to those on the waiting list, starting with those of the highest ranking and working downwards.